By: Dr. Sam Vaknin

 IC.
 Ideal Intuitions

 The third type of intuition is the "ideal intuition".
 These are thoughts and feelings that precede any intellectual analysis and underlie it.
+Empathy may be such an intuitive mode applied to the minds of other people, yielding an intersubjective agreement.
 Moral ideals and rules may be such intuitions (see "Morality - a State of Mind?").
 Mathematical and logical axioms and basic rules of inference ("necessary truths") may also turn out to be intuitions.
 These moral, mathematical, and logical self-evident conventions do not relate to the world.
 They are elements of the languages we use to describe the world (or of the codes that regulate our conduct in it).
 It follows that these a-priori languages and codes are nothing but the set of our embedded ideal intuitions.

 As the Rationalists realized, ideal intuitions (a class of undeniable, self-evident truths and principles) can be accessed by our intellect.
 Rationalism is concerned with intuitions - though only with those intuitions available to reason and intellect.
 Sometimes, the boundary between intuition and deductive reasoning is blurred as they both yield the same results.
 Moreover, intuitions can be combined to yield metaphysical or philosophical systems.
 Descartes applied ideal intuitions (e.g., reason) to his eidetic intuitions to yield his metaphysics.
 Husserl, Twardowki, even Bolzano did the same in developing the philosophical school of Phenomenology.